Mhow: The Army War College

 Army War College, Mhow (AWC) is a tactical training and research institution of the Indian Army.
 It develops and evaluates concepts and doctrines for tactics and logistics.
 The college trains about 1,200 officers, as well as paramilitary forces each year.

 The college was originally established as the College of Combat at Mhow on 1 April 1971.
 It was spun out of the Infantry School, Mhow.
 It continued to operate from the campus of the Infantry School until 1988, when the college moved to its new campus.
 In 2003, the college was renamed as the Army War College, Mhow.

 The college mainly conducts three courses—the Junior Command (JC) course, the Senior Command (SC) course and the Higher Command (HC) course.
 The former Chiefs of Army Staff (COAS) General K. Sundarji and General V. N. Sharma have served as the Commandant of the college.
-The present commandant is Lt Gen D P Pandey.
+The present commandant is Lt Gen H S Sahi.

 Government and politics

 Mhow has one seat in the State Legislative Assembly (the Vidhan Sabha).
 The first elected MLA (Member of Legislative Assembly) was R.C.
 Jall (Indian National Congress) who belonged to the Parsi community.

-Since 2008, the MLA from Mhow is Kailash Vijayvargiya of the BJP who was the Urban Administration Minister in the cabinet of Chief Minister Shivraj Singh Chouhan.
-Previous MLA: Antar Singh Darbar of the Indian National Congress.
+Since 2018, the MLA from Mhow is Ms Usha Thakur of the BJP.
+Previous MLAs: Kailash Vijayvargiya of the BJP and Antar Singh Darbar of the Indian National Congress who joined the BJP after the 2023 Vidhan Sabha elections.

 Until 2009, Mhow Tehsil was part of the Indore Lok Sabha constituency.
 Under the delimitation exercise carried out all over the nation, Mhow is now in the Dhar Parliamentary constituency though it continues to be in Indore district for administrative purposes.

-Present Member of Parliament for Mhow is the Dhar MP Chhatar Singh Darbar of the BJP.
+The current Lok Sabha MP for the Dhar constituency (which is reserved for Scheduled Tribes) is Savitri Thakur of the BJP.

+She was elected in the 2024 general election to the 18th Lok Sabha.
+Thakur is also currently the Union Minister of State for Women and Child Development.

 Mhow (and the rest of MP) went to the polls on Monday 25 November 2013.
 Mhow recorded what could well be its highest ever turnout in a Vidhan Sabha election - 78.11%.
 Total number of voters 220,553.
 As per Mhow Control Room: Men constitute 79.34% and Women 76.76% with Overall - 78.11%.

 On 8 December 2013 Kailash Vijayvargiya of the BJP was declared the winner from Mhow Vidhan Sabha constituency.
 He defeated Antar Singh Darbar of the Indian National Congress.

 On 11 December 2018 Usha Thakur of the BJP was declared the winner from Mhow Vidhan Sabha constituency.
 She defeated Antar Singh Darbar of the Indian National Congress.

-Rajendra harshwal was the first vice chairman of MHOW cantonment for Bharatiya Janata Party,BJP.
+Rajendra Harshwal was the first vice chairman of MHOW cantonment for Bharatiya Janata Party,BJP.
 In 1999, he became the first leader from Mhow to be elected as district president of the Bharatiya Janata Yuva Morcha,Indore.
 He has served three terms as a state minister in the Government of Madhya Pradesh.